Behold our FTC disclosure masterpiece here. Updated Dec 4, 2025, this article contains one or more maps ...

 This route will take you through the towns of Morris, Seneca, Marseilles and Ottawa.

 You'll hit the main drags of Morris and Seneca and avoid them in Marseilles and Ottawa.
 These are my preferences of what I like to experience.
-Most people divert north to State Street in Ottawa which looks more tempting on a map.
-My experience informs me the prolonged travel along river's edge on Route 71 is not nearly as rewarding as it appears to be on a map.
+Most people divert north to State Street in Ottawa, which looks more tempting on a map.
+My experience informs me the prolonged travel along the river's edge on Route 71 is not nearly as rewarding as it appears to be on a map.

-The traffic congestion in downtown Ottawa also changes my mindset ... takes me out of my zone.
+The traffic congestion in downtown Ottawa also changes my mindset ... it takes me out of my zone.

 Classic Car Night

-Morris hosts a classic car night every 2nd Saturday - June through October and I invariably hit this on the way back.
+Morris hosts a classic car night every second Saturday - June through October - and I invariably hit this on the way back.
 I've never known their schedule but just get lucky often.
 It's a great opportunity to see some nice rides and chat up some old-timers about their hot-roddin' days.
-As is evident in the variety of vehicles (including a tractor) in the pic below, it's more than just a typical muscle car night in the burbs and has hosted as many as 972 cars from 11 states.
+As is evident in the variety of vehicles (including a tractor) in the pic below, it's more than just a typical muscle car night in the burbs and has hosted as many as 972 cars from eleven states.

 The entry fee for participating vehicles also benefits some outstanding charities.